 University policy prohibits unauthorized equipment and services on the University network.
-Should you have a need for additional By signing the ECU Housing and Dining Contract, a ECU residence hall student authorizes ECU Department of Information Technology, under the supervision of an employee from ECU Housing and Dining, to access residents' rooms for repair of services when residents are not present.
+By signing the ECU Housing and Dining Contract, an ECU residence hall student authorizes ECU Department of Information Technology, under the supervision of an employee from ECU Housing, to access residents' rooms for repair of services when residents are not present.
 Residence Hall students are reminded that access to and use of technology on the ECU campus is a privilege.

 Accessing the campus network indicates an agreement to abide by laws, policies, rules, and regulations of East Central University, the Regional University System of Oklahoma, the Oklahoma State Regents for Higher Education, the State of Oklahoma, and the United States of America.
-Please see full technology policies https://www.ecok.edu/administration/academicaffairs/academic-affairs-programs/information-technology.
+Please see full technology policies at https://myecu.ecok.edu/ICS/ECU_INFORMATION/Information_Technology/Resources.jnz

-2. Privacy and Security.
+2. Privacy and Security